batteries-included/batteries-included/README.md

 ### Dev

 The dev folder contains scripts to use in developing and running the platform.
-`dev/cloc.sh` is the script that I use to get stats about the current repo size.
-Some parties have been comforted that the project is real via line count.

 `dev/bootstrap.sh` This is the folder to start up a kubernetes cluster and install the parts of Batteries Included that is necessary for developing or